withmorten/rge_campaign/README.txt

     rge_campaign c campaign.cpn campaign scenario1.scn scenario2.scn

 packs `scenario1.scn` and `scenario2.scn` in that order into a campaign file `campaign.cpn` with an internal name `campaign`.
 You can specificy more scenarios than 2.
 No idea what the limit is.

+The extension determines the campaign version to be created:

+.cpn/.cpx: AoE1 to AoC
+.aoecpn: AoE1 DE
+.aoe2campaig: AoE2 DE

 Please create an issue if you encounter problems with this tool.
 I've tested it to the best of my knowledge.